Floorp-Projects/Floorp/devtools/docs/backend/actor-hierarchy.md

 Those are the actors exposed by the root actors which are meant to track the lifetime of a given target: tab, process, add-on, or worker.
-It also allows to fetch the target-scoped actors connected to this target, which are actors like console, inspector, thread (for debugger), style inspector, etc.
+It also allows to fetch the tab-scoped actors connected to this target, which are actors like console, inspector, thread (for debugger), style inspector, etc.

 Some target actors inherit from BrowsingContextTargetActor (defined in